Weight Loss Medications#

 2. You can visit the lab immediately after your consultation, and bloodwork is uploaded typically within 24 hours.

-2. If you have a BMI > 27 and one of the following obesity-related health conditions:
+2. A BMI > 27 and one of the following obesity-related health conditions:

 1. High Blood Pressure